 - Candidates rely on donations to fuel their campaigns.

 Political Rivals: Their fundraising totals are in Political Rivals.
 Who will come out on top?

 The race for the most money is always close, and this year is no different.
-Political rivals are fighting tooth and nail for every dollar and the final number.
+Political rivals fight tooth and nail for every dollar and the final number.

 So who comes out on top?
 Who has the most cash to spend on dirty campaign ads and promises of free everything?

 Ads, commercials, and campaign materials are costly.
 Hiring a team of campaign managers, consultants, and publicity experts also adds up.
-Then there are the costs of traveling around the country to drum up support.
+Then there are the costs of traveling nationwide to drum up support.
 It all starts to add up quickly!

 Whoever spends the most money may have an advantage in the race for office.
 So, it’s important to watch where the money comes from and where it’s going.
 It may give you some insight into who is committed to winning!

 Their social media following (e.g., Twitter, Facebook, Instagram)